Verbum dicendi

 A verbum dicendi (Latin for "word of speaking" or "verb of speaking"), also called verb of utterance, is a word that expresses speech or introduces a quotation.
 English examples of verbs of speaking include say, utter, ask and rumble.
-Because a verbum dicendi ("verb of speaking") often introduces a quotation, it may grammaticalize into a quotative.
+Because a verbum dicendi often introduces a quotation, it may grammaticalize into a quotative.

 The plural of verbum dicendi is verba dicendi.

 Complement of a verbum dicendi: direct and indirect speech

 A complement of a verbum dicendi can be direct or indirect speech.
 Direct speech is a single unit of linguistic object that is '"mentioned" rather than used.'
 In contrast, indirect speech is a proposition whose parts make semantic and syntactic contribution to the whole sentence just like parts of the matrix clause (i.e. the main clause/sentence, as opposed to an embedded clause).

 Cross-linguistically, there are syntactic differences between direct and indirect speech, which include verbatimness, interpretations of deictic expressions, tense, presence or absence of complementizers, and syntactic opacity.